Environment Variables

 |---|---|

-STRIPE_SECRET_KEY | Your Stripe secret API key (starts with sk_).
-Required when billing is enabled. |
+STRIPE_SECRET_KEY | Your Stripe secret API key (starts with sk_). |

-STRIPE_WEBHOOK_SECRET | Stripe webhook signing secret (starts with whsec_).
-Required for processing Stripe webhook events. |
+STRIPE_WEBHOOK_SECRET | Stripe webhook signing secret (starts with whsec_). |

-STRIPE_PRICE_CONTACT_TIERED | Stripe Price ID for the graduated tiered contact price |
+STRIPE_PRICE_STARTER | Stripe Price ID for the Starter tier (€28/mo). |

 | Variable | Description |